julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 customer_tenure
 ```

-But I do not have:
+But it does not already have:

 ```text
 customer_type